andrewdavidsmith/transferase/docs/building.md

 `-DPACKAGE=on` we need to get static libraries for most dependencies:

 - zlib-static: without this, the build configuration fails
-- boost-static: without this, the failure is at the final link step
 - libstdc++-static: similarly, without this the build fails at link time
 - ncurses-static: needed for the 'select' command to build